ehsanjokaar/ehsanjokaar/README.md

 **PhD in Computer Engineering | Complex Networks & Graph Machine Learning Researcher**

-I am a computer engineering researcher working at the intersection of complex networks, community detection, and machine learning.
+I am a computer engineering researcher working at the intersection of **complex networks, community detection, and machine learning**.

-My research focuses on developing computational methods for discovering and understanding community structure in networks, with a current emphasis on graph machine learning and explainable graph learning.
+My research focuses on developing computational methods for discovering and understanding community structure in networks, with a current emphasis on **graph machine learning and explainable graph learning**.

 ## Research Interests